Podiatry: Foot & Ankle Care

 How do I prepare for my visit?

-Bring a list of symptoms and when they occur, your shoes/inserts, medication list, and any prior imaging.
+Bring a list of symptoms and when they occur, your shoes and inserts, medication list and any prior imaging.

 Will I need surgery?

 Many problems improve with conservative care (orthotics, therapy, activity modification).
-If surgery is the best option, we’ll outline the procedure, recovery, and follow-up in detail — including reconstructive foot/ankle surgery or ankle replacement when appropriate.
+If surgery is the best option, we’ll outline the procedure, recovery and follow-up in detail, including reconstructive foot or ankle surgery or ankle replacement when appropriate.